tillknuesting/golang-backoff-example/README.md

 # golang-backoff-example

-So when a client calls a server and fails e.g. because it timeouted we tend to retry the request, right?
+So when a client calls a server and fails, e.g., because it timeouts, we tend to retry the request.

 This could lead to code like this that retries until it succeeds: